songlinjian/Yeti-future-work/README.md

 ## Issues on DNS large response in IPv6

 In previous work in Yeti, IPv6 large packet issue still exists and has impact on Yeti root in many aspects [section5.1.1 of RFC8483](https://tools.ietf.org/html/rfc8483#section-5.1.1).
 KSK rollover produces large response with additional KSKs. large number of root servers will generate large response during priming process.
-Moreover, Multi-DM structure also put requirement for stable transmition of large DNS response in IPv6.
-One promission apporach to resolve this issue is to enable resolver and root server use connection-oriented transport potocol like TCP or HTTP for DNS transaction which generates large DNS response.
+Moreover, Multi-DM structure also requires stable transmission of large DNS response in IPv6.

 More study can be put on :
 * implementation and operation of DNS ATR in Yeti.
 We can ask Yeti resolver to support TCP [RFC7766] as a Mandatory requirment.
 All Root server adopt [ATR](https://tools.ietf.org/html/draft-song-atr-large-resp-02) to generate a small addtional truncated response in case of fragement dropped in the middle of the path.
 (Kato suggested implement and adopt ATR in a seperated thread or device on the path, using BPF for exmaple)
 * Continue to explore DNS-layer framentation (draft-muks-dns-message-fragments) with implementaion and testing data.
+* Try connection-oriented transport potocol like TCP for DNS transaction which generates large DNS response.

 ## Data resiliency and security of Root